fpgmaas/cookiecutter-poetry/docs/features/releasing.rst

 =============================================
-Releasing to Pypi or Artifactory (Optional)
+Releasing to Pypi or Artifactory
 =============================================

 .. contents:: :local: